Soldiers compete in 60th Troop Command 2022 Best Warrior Competition

 |0

-This work, Soldiers compete in 60th Troop Command 2022 Best Warrior Competition [Image 3 of 3], by PFC Anthony Saunders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers compete in 60th Troop Command 2022 Best Warrior Competition, by PFC Anthony Saunders, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT